Ircam-RnD/xmm-client/README.md

 xmm-client contains 4 classes :
-- PhraseMaker, which eases the creation of XMM-compatible phrases (e.g. time series recordings of dimension n, packed with metadata into JS objects), that can then be passed to XMM.
+- PhraseMaker, which eases the creation of XMM-compatible phrases (i.e. time series recordings of dimension n, packed with metadata into JS objects), that can then be passed to XMM.
 - SetMaker, which eases the management of training sets, aka collections of Phrases.
 A SetMaker should only contain phrases with the same configuration (bimodality, dimension,